Super Buster Bros.

 The object of Super Buster Bros. is simple.
 Each level or “world” has a number of bubbles that need to be popped.
 Bubbles come in multiple sizes, from big to small.
 The largest bubbles split into two medium sized, with those further splintering into bite sized terrors.
 While it sounds easy each map contains a varying number of bubbles in different sizes.
 Factor in platforms, ladders, and walls and the affect they have on the speed of the bubbles and you can see how a simple map can quickly become a nightmare.

 In comparison your hero might be even simpler.
-You can’t jump and have a single weapon.
+You cannot jump and have a single weapon.
 You can only fire a single hook to pop bubbles.
 The hook slowly travels to the top of the screen and unfortunately you can’t release another without power-ups.
 However any bubbles that touch the wire also take damage.
 This adds an element of strategy; you can still move after releasing a hook.
 The best move is to release a hook and move to the side slightly for protection.
 Once a hook hits something you can immediately shoot another.
 When assaulted by multiple small bubbles this is a life saver.

 There are plenty of power-ups along the way that make things easier.
 The most common is the double hook which does exactly what it says.
 Two hooks might not sound like much but later when the screen is consistently full of small bubbles you will thank god for it.
 I can take or leave the grappling hook.
 It functions like the regular hook but stays in place when it hits a wall until something touches it.
 It can be useful but is more of a hindrance in my opinion.
 The machine gun is overpowered and literally game breaking.
 You can clear a level in seconds which is why it is so rare.
 Beware the dynamite as it breaks all balloons into their smallest form which is almost always an instant death sentence.
 The odd shield and clock to slow time complete the ensemble, enabling you to manage the chaos.